 Animation, Documentary, Experimental, Short

-Narrative, Feature, Music Video, and Student
+Narrative, Feature, Short Documentary, and Student Short

-Film/Video Maker (College or younger)
+Film (College or younger)

 LIABILITY: Filmmaker shall indemnify and hold New Jersey Film Festival harmless from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim in connection with the Film involving copyright, trademark, credits, publicity, screening, and/or loss of or damage to the screening videos submitted.
 In particular, Filmmaker expressly warrants it has obtained all necessary copyright clearances for original works of authorship used in the Film.